The sticky particle dynamics of the 1D pressureless Euler-alignment system as a gradient flow: Introduction

 With this in mind, we seek the following type of solutions to the Euler-alignment system. \begin{dfn}[Distributional solutions of the Euler-alignment system] The pair \((\rho_t, v_t) \in \Pscr_2(\R) \times \Lp{2}(\R,\rho_t)\) is a distributional solution of the initial value problem for the Euler-alignment system if it satisfies \eqref{eq:EA} in the distributional sense, and for initial values \((\bar{\rho},\bar{v})\) we have

 \end{dfn}

 The paper is organized as follows.
 Section \ref{s:particles} provides a motivation of the gradient flow solution for the particle case.
 Some auxiliary results on optimal transport and convex analysis are presented in Section \ref{s:aux}, leading to the associated Lagrangian solutions in Section \ref{s:Lag}.
 Section \ref{s:other} details how the Lagrangian solution yields a solution of the original Euler-alignment system, as well as for the associated balance law.
 Finally, in Section \ref{s:cluster} we show how the Lagrangian solutions can be used to derive the clustering properties of the sticky solutions.
-The main results are \begin{itemize} \item There is a Lagrangian, or \(\Lp{2}\)-gradient flow, solution concept associated with the Euler-alignment system \eqref{eq:EA}, see Theorem \ref{thm:LagSol}. \item This Lagrangian solution can be realized as the limit of particle solutions, cf.\ Theorem \ref{thm:convergence}, from which we deduce that it is globally sticky and features projection formulas and a semigroup property, see Corollary \ref{cor:stickyness}. \item The globally sticky Lagrangian solution gives rise to a distributional solution of \eqref{eq:EA} and an entropy solution of \eqref{eq:blaw}, both uniquely defined, see Theorems \ref{thm:EAsol} and \ref{thm:blawsol}. \item We can deduce asymptotic clustering properties from the Lagrangian solution, see Theorem \ref{thm:clustering}. \end{itemize} We emphasize that the techniques we use are inherently one-dimensional in nature, and so these ideas are not directly applicable in higher dimensions.